gvilitechltd/LibSWIFFT/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ../.. -DSWIFFT_MACHINE_COMPILE_FLAGS=-march=skylake
 ```

-To build with OpemMP, in particular for parallelizing multiple-block operations, add `-DSWIFFT_ENABLE_OPENMP=on` on the `cmake` command line, for example:
+To build with OpenMP, in particular for parallelizing multiple-block operations, add `-DSWIFFT_ENABLE_OPENMP=on` on the `cmake` command line, for example:

 ```sh
 cmake -DCMAKE_BUILD_TYPE=Release ../.. -DSWIFFT_ENABLE_OPENMP=On